Employment is a journey and everyone has a different experience once they start working.

-If you’re a person living with disability, entering or re-entering the job market can present challenges.
+If you are living with disability, entering or re-entering the job market can present challenges.
 Securing a job is only the first step.
-Chorus provides support for customers once they’re in the job to help improve the chances of long-term employment and job satisfaction.

 Developing individual strategies for each person

-Denise says a lot of people lack confidence in their abilities when they first come to Chorus.
-It’s vital to listen to the whole story of the person to get a sense of where they may be experiencing difficulties or making assumptions.
+Some people can lack confidence in their abilities when they first start work.
+It’s vital to listen to the whole story to understand where people may be experiencing difficulties or making assumptions.

-Regular check-ins are part of the post-placement services provided by Chorus to ensure people are happy in their job placements.
-This ongoing support provides an opportunity to continually focus on how to make a person successful in their chosen job.
+Regular check-ins are a great idea to ensure people are happy in their job.
+Ongoing support provides an opportunity to continually focus on how to make a person successful in their chosen job.

-By playing to a person’s strengths and coming up with strategies to overcome areas of weakness, Chorus helps customers quickly develop an enhanced sense of self-worth and confidence in their ability to manage their career.
+By playing to a person’s strengths and coming up with strategies to overcome any issues, workers can develop an enhanced sense of self-worth and confidence in their ability to manage their career.